pcraig3/usc-fb-events/README.txt

 == Changelog ==

+= 0.5.2 =
+* Form builds programatically and DATES are FORMATTING

 = 0.5.1 =
 * Added new columns, checked URLs on insert/update, added column values as .data in my list